dart-lang/sdk/docs/Status-files.md

 [clue]: https://en.wikipedia.org/wiki/Cluedo

-With miles of tests and piles of configurtions, we need a compact notation for defining expectations.
+With miles of tests and piles of configurations, we need a compact notation for defining expectations.
 That's what status files aim to be.

 A status file is a line-oriented (newlines are significant) plain text file.